it-drafter/vue-movie-catalogue-app/README.md

 - Firebase Realtime Database to store the data
 - some Bootstrap styling

+This app is very similar to [the one](https://github.com/it-drafter/react-post-app) I build in REACT.
+Same logic - different tool.
 ## Demo

 You can try it out [HERE](http://drafter.atwebpages.com/vue-movie-catalogue-app/).